FinweLtd/doc-livesync-all/docs/user_guide/asset_management.md

 #### File naming convention

-LiveSYNC requires filename convention for 3D 360 over-and-under or side-by-side sterio videos.
+LiveSYNC requires filename convention for 3D 360 over-and-under or side-by-side stereo videos.

 * for 2D 360 videos, no changes are required - mono panorama is assumed by default.
 * for 3D 360 over-and-under videos, append _3DOU to video filename before .mp4 extension.